 We can predict that electron microscopy will continue to be the method of choice for helical particles.

-We predict that the methodology will continue to be improved so that near atomic resolution will be possible for more structures.
+We predict that the methodology will continue to be improved so that near atomic resolution will be possible for at least some structures.

 But we must be cautious about making predictions: